 Runners have a hunger for more.
 Once we begin, we realize that we can accomplish more than we ever thought possible.
 As we start checking goals off our list, we wonder what else we could accomplish if we really tried.
-Our limits suddenly expand, and we find ourselves planning for something we used to never think was possible.
+Our limits suddenly expand, and we find ourselves planning for something we used to believe was truly impossible.

-Enter the marathon.
 The marathon is a distance that has challenged me, chewed me up, spit me back out, and still left me wanting more.
-I’ve experienced few things in life as addicting as distance running, and am so glad I’ve found this addiction.
+I’ve experienced few things in life as addicting as distance running, and am forever thankful that to have discovered this sport.

 Maybe you’ve run a few half marathons now and are ready to take the natural next step.
 Maybe you’ve increased your fitness this year after losing a lot of weight and want to make a bold statement.
-Or maybe, it’s been on your bucket list forever but you’ve always been nervous about committing to running 26 miles.
+Or maybe, running a marathon has been on your bucket list forever and are finally feeling confident enough to commit to running 26 miles.

-Whatever your journey has been, it’s one that has led you to the place seen by few others: you’re ready to run your first marathon.
+Whatever your journey has been, it’s one that has led you to the place seen by few others: you’re ready to train for your first marathon.

 The marathon has to be my favorite distance of all time.
 Training for my first marathon allowed me to accomplish new distances each week.
-I was able to check a distance of my training plan that I had never conquered before.
 Each Saturday my watch would beep and tell me “congratulations, you’ve set a new distance PR!”.
-My first marathon is an experience I will never forget, one that has changed my life.
+My first marathon is an experience I will never forget – one that has changed my life completely.

 Commit to it.

-Running a marathon is a huge commitment.
-No matter what training plan you choose, you are going to have to dedicate hours to long runs at some point in your training.
 Make sure you are 100% committed ahead of time – don’t enter training unsure of whether it’s something you want.
-Set your sights on your goal and promise to complete the preparation necessary to get there.
+Set your sights on your goal and promise to complete the training and preparation necessary to get there.

 Related: How to Have Your Best Long Run Ever